|

 + |

-Burnout Avoidance reveals how proactively you prevent feeling overwhelmed by continuous pressure.
-It suggests the ease with which you handle the negative effects of pushing yourself extremely hard over time.
-This is about how you address persistent stress and accomplish valued work with control and focus.
+Burnout Avoidance reveals how proactively individuals prevent feeling overwhelmed by continuous pressure.
+It suggests the ease with which they handle the negative effects of pushing themselves extremely hard over time.
+This is about how they address persistent stress to accomplish valued work with control and focus.

 |